axsaucedo/industrial-airflow/contents.md

 [NEXT]

-Crypto-ML Ltd. managed to obtain access to a unique dataset, which allowed them

-to built their initial prototype and raise massive amounts of VC money
+Crypto-ML Ltd. managed to obtain access to a unique dataset, which allowed them to build their initial prototype and raise massive amounts of VC money

 <pre><code class="code python hljs" style="font-size: 1em; line-height: 1em">
 import random